Top Palermo activities

 Read more

-Discesa dei Giudici (Pass By)
+Discesa dei Giudici (pass by)

 The descent of the Judges goes from Piazza Sant'Anna to Piazza Bellini.
 Once called "calata dei giudici", the street takes its name from the Judges of the Praetorian Court, who once lived there, in the monastery of S. Caterina.
 The Court was presided over by the praetor (in ancient times called baiulo, corresponding to today's mayor) in civil cases, while in criminal cases there was an avenger.
 The judges were elected by the king himself, on the proposal of the viceroy, they had to be from Palermo and their office lasted one year.